Tipping points & feedback loops

 This is a second-order non-linear differential equation involving Tilt and time.

 Differential equations similar to this could be used to model other feedback loops.
 Before I worked through this, I often wondered about how maths would represent feedback.
-Of course, being able to model the toppling block barely scratches the surface of knowing how to model the complex climate feedback loops like the Tundra methane self-amplifying feedback loop.
+Of course, being able to model the toppling block barely scratches the surface of understanding how to model the complex climate feedback loops, such as the Tundra methane self-amplifying feedback loop.

 A reader has suggested a book about the general structure of tipping points: “Catastrophe Theory” by V.I.Arnold.